Our Expert Team

 Peter has dedicated his working life to the conservation, management and presentation of Tasmania’s globally renowned National Parks and World Heritage Areas.

-Starting as a Trainee Ranger working in many locations in Tasmania and being the General Manager of the Tasmania Parks and Wildlife Service for the past 12 years has enabled Peter to oversee a number of major initiatives for conservation and tourism that have resulted in remarkable outcomes.
-Notably the successful eradication of rabbits, rats and mice from the sub Antarctic Island Macquarie Island.
-This is the largest eradication program ever attempted for these three feral species.
-The development of the outstanding Three Capes Track which began operating late 2015.
+Peter started out as a Trainee Ranger, working in many locations in Tasmania, before becoming the General Manager of the Tasmania Parks and Wildlife Service for an impressive 12 years.
+This experience has enabled Peter to oversee a number of major initiatives for conservation and tourism that have resulted in remarkable outcomes.
+Notably, the successful eradication of rabbits, rats and mice from the sub-Antarctic Macquarie Island.
+This was the largest eradication program ever attempted for these three feral species.
+Peter also played an integral role in the development of the outstanding Three Capes Track which began operating late 2015.

-Tasmania is now recognised as a leader in nature based tourism experiences.
+Tasmania is now recognised as a leader in nature-based tourism experiences.
 Peter was recently awarded the “Tourism Champion for 2016” by the Tourism Industry Council of Tasmania.
 Since retirement Peter continues to share his passion for the special places within Tasmania’s wilderness areas.
-Peter has a particular interest in the South West that has involved many journeys of discovery both underwater and above.
+He has a particular interest in the Southwest that has led to many journeys of discovery, both underwater and above.
 His willingness to share his intimate knowledge of these wild places is a great benefit for Tasmanian Boat Charters.

-Mark Holdsworth was employed by the Tasmanian government conservation agency as a Park Ranger and wildlife biologist.
-For much of his 36-year career, he managed the Tasmanian recovery program for the critically endangered Orange-bellied Parrot, including captive management and undertaking fundamental research into the species’ reproductive success.
-The Port Davey area has been a second home to Mark and there are few who know more about the region’s wildlife than him.
-He also managed the Tasmanian Devil captive breeding program which has successfully established an insurance population against extinction.
-Throughout his career, Mark mentored many people in careers natural sciences and developed long-term volunteer conservation programs across a wide range of species.
-In recognition of these efforts he was one of the 31 finalists for the 2014 Australian of the Year.
+Mark Holdsworth was employed by the Tasmanian Government Conservation Agency as a Park Ranger and wildlife biologist.
+For much of his 36-year career, he managed the Tasmanian Recovery Program for the critically endangered orange-bellied parrot, including captive management and undertaking fundamental research into the species’ reproductive success.
+The Port Davey area has been a second home to Mark, and there are few who know more about the region’s wildlife than him.
+He also managed the Tasmanian Devil Captive Breeding Program which has successfully established an insurance population against extinction.
+Throughout his career, Mark has mentored many people in careers natural sciences and developed long-term volunteer conservation programs across a wide range of species.
+In recognition of these efforts, he was a finalist for the 2014 Australian of the Year.

 Our itineraries are fluid, moulded by wind and weather, time and tide and the interests of our individual guests.